watopin/okhttp-proxy-sample/README.md

 This is a sample how to call an external server api when your computer is behind a proxy.

-This is just for a personal memorization, but it might help someone...
+This is just for a personal memorization.

 * see Main class in src/java/main
 * gradle proxy setting is in gradle.properties